About Gothic BC

 2. What is the history of this site?
 Who runs it?

 Online since October 1998, Gothic BC is the hobby and pet project of Atratus (Michael R. Barrick).
-Originally not much more than a link to the Van-Goth and Gothic BC mailing lists on eGroups.com, Gothic BC has grown over the years to the point where the site receives about a half a million page views every month from well over four thousand unique visitors.
+Originally not much more than a link to the Van-Goth and Gothic BC mailing lists on eGroups.com, Gothic BC grew over the years to the point where the site received about a half a million page views every month from well over four thousand unique visitors in its heyday.

 Later in 2002, after the purchase and subsequent bastardising of eGroups (formerly OneList) by YahooGroups, the Gothic BC mailing list was moved to a non-commercial server thanks to Avi, who also hosts Sanctuary Radio.
-It has since been moved back to YahooGroups, but it little used these days, giving way to sites like LiveJournal and Facebook.
+It has since been moved back to YahooGroups, but it is little used these days.

-Also in 2002 the Gothic BC Livejournal community was started and remains popular.
+Also in 2002 the Gothic BC Livejournal community was started and remains functional, but little used since the advent of Facebook.
 Gothic BC also has a presence on facebook, started in 2008.

-With the help of Café Press store was added in 2004.
-Also in 2004, helped out by some generous donations, a server upgrade opened the door to adding a message forum and Valerian has stepped up to the role of co-moderator of the forum and helps provide content for the site.
+With the help of Valerian (Elaine Foster), former webmistress of Gothic Unlimited, a Café Press store was added in 2004.
+Also in 2004, helped out by some generous donations, a server upgrade opened the door to adding a message forum and Valerian stepped up to the role of co-moderator of the forum and helped provide content for the site—a role she relinquised in January of 2017.
+Gothic BC merchadise was removed from the Café Press store around the same time.

 In 2008 the site was entirely redeveloped moved to a dedicated host with gobs more bandwidth.
 Products from Zazzle.com were added to the merch offerings, now available in Canadian dollars with Canadian shipping at Zazzle.ca.